hp2304/Udacity_Sensor_Fusion_ND/SFND_Unscented_Kalman_Filter/README.md

 ![](./media/results.gif)

 **As seen above, RMSEs for shown parameters is not exceeding the tolerance threshold.
-Otherwise it would have shown the text in Red color.**
+Otherwise, it would have shown the text in Red color.**